kbaesler/Wave/docs/source/features.rst

 Simplifying Complexity
 --------------------------
-Wave is designed to simplify those tasks that are performed frequently while considering performance, memory consumption and easy of use.
+Wave is designed to simplify complex and frequently used tasks all while considering performance, memory consumption and easy of use.

 Hierarchical Data Structures
 ++++++++++++++++++++++++++++++
 There are several objects (i.e. ``IEnumLayer``, ``IMap``, ``ID8List``) in ArcFM and ArcGIS APIs that require recursion to obtain all of the data.
 In the past, you'd have to create a recursive method for iterating the contents of these hierarchical structures.
 These structures can now be traversed recursively using ``LINQ``.

-For example, in ArcGIS traversing the contents of the map document can be simplified using the ``Where`` extension method on the ``IMap`` interface.
+For example, in ArcGIS traversing the contents of the map document has been simplified with the introduction of the ``Where`` extension method on the ``IMap`` interface.

 .. code-block:: c#